-This hike utilizes a relocated section of the Stonetown Circular Trail (also the route of the Highlands Trail) which traverses Long Pond Ironworks State Park and watershed lands of the North Jersey District Water Supply Commission (NJDWSC).
+This hike follows a section of the Stonetown Circular Trail (also the route of the Highlands Trail) which traverses Long Pond Ironworks State Park and watershed lands of the North Jersey District Water Supply Commission (NJDWSC).
 The hike begins and ends with fairly steep climbs, but for most of the way, the route you will be following is either level or downhill.
 On the second half of the hike, which goes through NJDWSC watershed lands east of Stonetown Road, hikers are requested to remain on the marked trails.

-At the end of the paved Lake Riconda Drive, you will see three white blazes on a telephone pole.
-They mark the start of the Horse Pond Mountain Trail (the route of this trail up Harrison Mountain was formerly the route of the Stonetown Circular Trail).
-Follow the white-blazed trail, which enters the woods on a woods road, then immediately turns left onto a footpath, passing a private home on the left.
+At the end of the paved Lake Riconda Drive, you will see three black-diamond-on-teal-diamond blazes on a tree.
+They mark the start of a connector trail to the Highlands Trail.
+Follow the black-diamond-on-teal-diamond-blazed trail, which enters the woods on a woods road, then immediately turns left onto a footpath, passing a private home on the left.
 After crossing a stream, the trail begins to climb Harrison Mountain.
 At first the climb is gradual, but it soon steepens.

-Near the top, the trail enters a dense mountain laurel thicket and begins to follow along the left side of a power line clearing.
+Near the top, the trail turns left and begins to follow along the left side of a power line clearing.
 Soon, it bears left and reenters the woods.
 It briefly joins a woods road, then turns right, leaving the road, and continues to climb.
 After a brief level stretch, the trail crosses a woods road.
 Just ahead, it bears right, and the climb steepens.
-At the top of the steep climb, the trail emerges on open rocks, with a panoramic 270° view.
+At the top of the steep climb, the trail emerges on open rocks under the power lines, with a panoramic 270° view.
 The Monksville Reservoir is visible to the north, with Windbeam Mountain to the southeast, and Bear and Board Mountains to its north.
 You’ll want to take a break here and rest from the steep climb.

-Turn right, leaving the Horse Pond Mountain Trail, and follow the joint Stonetown Circular/Highlands Trail, which begins a steady descent along the north slope of Harrison Mountain.
+Turn right and follow the joint Stonetown Circular/Highlands Trail, which begins a steady descent along the north slope of Harrison Mountain.
 At a viewpoint over the Monksville Reservoir, the trail turns right, crosses under the power lines and continues to descend.
-After crossing the outlet stream of Lake Riconda, the trail turns right onto a woods road, then immediately bears left and joins another woods road which descends gently to the edge of the reservoir.
+After crossing the outlet stream of Lake Riconda, the trail turns right onto a woods road, then immediately bears left and joins another woods road which descends gently and soon approaches the edge of the reservoir.
 Here, the trail joins a woods road that comes in from the left.
-The Monksville Dam is visible to the right, and Monks Mountain is to left, across the reservoir.
+The Monksville Dam is visible on the right, and Monks Mountain is on the left, across the reservoir.
 This is another attractive spot to take a break and enjoy the views.

 The Stonetown Circular/Highlands Trail bears right and follows the woods road around an arm of the reservoir.
-It crosses a culvert over a stream (with an interesting stone wall to the right), goes through a gate and, after passing another viewpoint over the reservoir, reaches Stonetown Road.
+It crosses a culvert over a stream (with an interesting stone wall to the right), goes around a locked gate and reaches Stonetown Road.
 (The gated paved road leading down to the reservoir is the original route of Stonetown Road, drowned under the reservoir when it was filled with water.)

 The trail climbs over the guardrail, crosses Stonetown Road diagonally to the left, and reenters the woods at the northern end of the fence on the east side of the road.
-Follow the red-triangle-on-white and teal diamond blazes as the trail crosses a stream, climbs a small rise and continues on a relatively level route, with some minor ups and downs.
+Follow the red-triangle-on-white and teal diamond blazes as the trail crosses a stream on a wooden footbridge, climbs a small rise and continues on a relatively level route.
 You are now on lands of the North Jersey District Water Supply Commission, where hikers are requested to remain on the marked trails.

-About a mile and a quarter from Stonetown Road, you’ll reach a junction where a connector trail, marked with a small black diamond on a teal diamond, begins.
+A short distance ahead, you’ll reach a junction where another connector trail, also marked with a black diamond on a teal diamond, begins.
 Turn right and follow this connector trail, which climbs very gently.
-After briefly joining a woods road, the trail levels off.
+After turning left onto a woods road, the trail levels off.
 It turns right onto another woods road, then turns left onto a footpath and begins to climb more steeply.
 Along the way, it crosses a woods road and intersects with several other footpaths.

 At a T-intersection of footpaths at the crest of the rise, the trail turns right, briefly descends, then turns left onto a wide woods road.
 In another 300 feet, the connector trail ends at paved White Road.
-Turn right and follow this quiet residential road downhill for 0.4 mile to Stonetown Road, then turn left and follow Stonetown Road for a quarter of a mile to Lake Riconda Drive.
+Turn right and follow this quiet residential road downhill for half a mile to Stonetown Road, then turn left and follow Stonetown Road for a quarter mile to Lake Riconda Drive.
 Turn right onto Lake Riconda Drive and follow it to its end, where the hike began.